If you’re writing for younger readers, you’ll enjoy our post on writing for children with 12 practical tips to get you started.

-If you’re writing for children, it’s good to know that younger readers most enjoy stories where they identify with the anxieties, fears and desires that fictional characters experience.
+When you’re writing for children, it’s good to know that younger readers most enjoy stories where they identify with the anxieties, fears and desires that fictional characters experience.
 All of these problems need to be confronted by the hero in the story.
 Children want to know that there are solutions to dilemmas.

-Over the next few weeks I will post more about creating characters and plotting for children.
-Today, I’ve put together 12 practical tips to get you started on your journey:
+In this post, I’ve put together 12 practical tips to get you started on your journey:

 - Read what you want to write.
 Do you really love children’s books?
 Do you read them?
 If you don’t read the books you want to write, think again.
 If you do love them, immerse yourself in them.

 - Decide on your age level and your genre.
 Young readers like to read about characters who are one or two years older than they are.
 They also like to know what the story is about and what they can expect, so make sure you are writing in one genre.
 Publishers publish in age categories.
 If you’re writing for children, be clear who your target audience is.
 Some novels never find a home because they do not resonate with any particular age group.

 - Do some practical research.
 Read children’s books.
 Watch popular films and television programmes for children.
 Ask librarians about the books for different age levels.
 Take a course.
 (If you want to learn how to write for children, join our kids etc. course in Johannesburg or sign up for kids etc. online)

 - Decide on the length of your book.
 Word limits are not arbitrary.
 Children tend to have shorter attention spans, and editors and publishers know what their audiences want.